"

 Page under construction.

-Burma is generally regarded for a couple of mines that the finest of rubies, against which all others are compared.
+Burma is generally regarded for the finest rubies, against which all others are compared.
 However, the country has numerous corundum localities that produce everything from ugly specimens only a geologist could love to the finest of gemstones.
 It is arguably host to the most significant and diverse corundum distribution in the World.

 PAINITE WITH RUBIES